-Download a Map of the Park or stop in the Visitor Center and pick one up.
+Check out the park map or stop in the visitor center and pick one up.

 Planning to visit North or South Manitou Island?
 Get a reservation with the Manitou Transit (231-256-9061) for the ferry ride.
 Remember there is no food available for sale on either island, so take it with you.

 Access to South Manitou Island is by private boat or by passenger ferry service operated by Manitou Island Transit.
 The ferry service operates from the Fishtown Dock located in Leland, MI.
 The ferry operators have been servicing the islands for many generations and the company is still run as a family business.

 Between June and August, the ferries for each island leave daily from the Fishtown Dock in Leland at 10:00 AM.
 Reservations are recommended.
 Plan to arrive at the Fishtown Dock 45 minutes prior to departure.
 Leland is located 27 miles north of Empire on M-22.

 The boat trip can be cool even in summer, so plan ahead and bring a jacket.
 In case of rain, bring rain gear.
 Wear comfortable hiking boots.
 Mosquitoes are common in summer.
 Poison ivy is abundant.
 There is no food service or store on the island.
 Bring a lunch.
 Be sure to return to the dock in time for the boat departure.